-Broad Edge Felt Tip Calligraphy Pens
+Broad Edge Calligraphy Markers

-Check out my article about nibs if this is a new word to you.
 The most important thing to look at every time you sit down to write is your nib: check it for cleanliness and damage.
 Dried ink or paint, stray hairs and other particles on the nib prevent the flow of the ink and the proper function of the nib.
 The last thing you want in your strokes when you’re trying to work carefully and thoughtfully is an errant fiber that drags ink everywhere.
 Trust me.

 A Note on New Nibs

-Whatever you do, don’t pass the nib through a flame to get rid of the coating.
+Whatever you do, don’t pass the nib through a flame to get rid of the coating!!
 Heat will soften the metal, making it more fragile and susceptible to damage and disappointing letters.

 Keep your work area neat and clean.
-Calligraphy is tedious and time consuming.
+Writing calligraphy is tedious and time consuming.
 Don’t make your work harder on yourself because you can’t find a tool you need.
 Protect your work from being ruined by errant dust or by papers blowing around on a windy day.
 Trust me, I know from experience!

-Have good lighting.
+Use good lighting.
 It’s important to be able to see details like guidelines, your exemplar, and your writing instrument as you work.
 Having good lighting adds to your comfort, to the consistency of your letters, and to the integrity of your script.